Ovarian Cancer: Surgery

 Surgery is a common part of ovarian cancer treatment.
 It's used to take out as much

 of the cancer as possible.
-There are many different types of surgery.
+There are many different types of surgery that can be done.

 It's best for women with ovarian cancer to be treated by a gynecologic oncologist.

-This is a doctor who specializes and is an expert in the diagnosis and treatment of
+This is a doctor who specializes in the diagnosis and treatment of gynecologic cancers,

 The type of ovarian cancer you have